Have Fun with these famous English and American Idioms!

 Examples of English and American Idioms!

 Let's make the meaning of idioms clear by starting with a list and some examples of English and American idioms!
 So whether you have "Got out of the wrong side of bed" but still want to gain some "Brownie Points" by demonstrating your understanding of idioms this is the place for you!
-We have made our examples, origins and meanings of common English and American idioms funny - "a piece of cake"!
+We have made our examples, definitions, origins and meanings of common English and American idioms funny - "a piece of cake"!
 So, "Make no bones about it", you can have fun learning and teaching Idioms!
 "Put on your thinking cap" browse our free, online dictionary & list of idioms!
-An educational resource for compiling lesson plans and teaching English and American idioms!
+An educational resource for compiling lesson plans and teaching a good selection of English and American idioms!
+Lots of examples of old, common, funny, good idioms including their origin, definition and meaning.

-Free, Online English & American Idioms Dictionary Do you know all the meanings and origins in the list of these English & American Idioms?
+Free, Online English & American Idioms Dictionary Do you know all the meanings and origins in the list of these example English & American Idioms?
+Can you define an idiom?
 Click the Idioms Dictionary link to read the meanings of common English & American Idioms!

 English & American Idioms